What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 What does estrogen do to a man?

-Estrogen is involved in maintaining various sexual functions in men throughout their lives.
-Even though testosterone is the key sex hormone in men, it is important to maintain a balance between testosterone and estrogen in men for the normal performance of testosterone.
-In men, testosterone can also be changed into estrogen when the need arises.
-The main functions of estrogen in men are:
+Even though testosterone is the key male sex hormone, it is important to maintain a balance between testosterone and estrogen in men for normal performance of testosterone.

 • Production of normal sperm count

-• Ability to develop erection
+• Ability to develop an erection

 • Regulation of sex drive